northwood-labs/terraform-provider-corefunc/docs/index.md

 page_title: "Core Functions Provider"
 subcategory: ""
 description: |-
-  Utilities that should have been Terraform core functions.
+  Utilities that should have been Terraform/OpenTofu core functions.
   While some of these can be implemented in HCL, some of them begin to push up against the limits of Terraform and the HCL2 configuration language.
 We also perform testing using the Terratest https://terratest.gruntwork.io framework on a regular basis.
-  Exposing these functions as both a Go library as well as a Terraform provider enables us to use the same functionality in both our Terraform applies as well as while using a testing framework.
+  Exposing these functions as both a Go library as well as a Terraform/OpenTofu provider enables us to use the same functionality in both our Terraform/OpenTofu applies as well as while using a testing framework.
-  Since Terraform doesn't have the concept of user-defined functions, the next step to open up the possibilities is to write a custom Terraform Provider which has the functions built-in, using Terraform's existing support for inputs and outputs.
+  Since earlier versions of Terraform/OpenTofu didn't have the concept of user-defined functions, the next step to open up the possibilities was to write a custom Provider which has the functions built-in, using existing support for inputs and outputs.
-  This does not add new syntax or constructs to Terraform.
-Instead it uses the existing concepts around Providers, Resources, Data Sources, Variables, and Outputs to expose new custom-built functionality.
+  This does not add new syntax or constructs.
+Instead it uses the existing concepts around Providers, Resources, Data Sources, Variables, Outputs, and Functions (1.8) to expose new custom-built functionality.
-  The goal of this provider is not to call any APIs, but to provide pre-built functions in the form of Data Sources.
+  The goal of this provider is not to call any APIs, but to provide pre-built functions in the form of Data Sources or Provider Functions (1.8).
 ---
 -->

 # Core Functions Provider

-Utilities that should have been Terraform _core functions_.
+Utilities that should have been Terraform/OpenTofu _core functions_.

 While some of these _can_ be implemented in HCL, some of them begin to push up against the limits of Terraform and the HCL2 configuration language.
 We also perform testing using the [Terratest](https://terratest.gruntwork.io) framework on a regular basis.
-Exposing these functions as both a Go library as well as a Terraform provider enables us to use the same functionality in both our Terraform applies as well as while using a testing framework.
+Exposing these functions as both a Go library as well as a Terraform/OpenTofu provider enables us to use the same functionality in both our Terraform/OpenTofu applies as well as while using a testing framework.

-Since Terraform doesn't have the concept of user-defined functions, the next step to open up the possibilities is to write a custom Terraform Provider which has the functions built-in, using Terraform's existing support for inputs and outputs.
+Since earlier versions of Terraform/OpenTofu didn't have the concept of user-defined functions, the next step to open up the possibilities was to write a custom Provider which has the functions built-in, using existing support for inputs and outputs.

-**This does not add new syntax or constructs to Terraform.** Instead it uses the _existing_ concepts around Providers, Resources, Data Sources, Variables, and Outputs to expose new custom-built functionality.
+**This does not add new syntax or constructs.** Instead it uses the _existing_ concepts around Providers, Resources, Data Sources, Variables, Outputs, and Functions (1.8) to expose new custom-built functionality.

-The goal of this provider is not to call any APIs, but to provide pre-built functions in the form of _Data Sources_.
+The goal of this provider is not to call any APIs, but to provide pre-built functions in the form of _Data Sources_ or _Provider Functions_ (1.8).

 ~> While it’s common knowledge that Terraform is great at standing up and managing Cloud infrastructure, it’s also good at running _anything with an API_.
 People regularly manage [code repositories], [DNS records], [feature flags], [identity and access management], [content delivery], [passwords], [monitoring], [alerts], [zero trust network access], [cryptographic signatures], and can even [order a pizza].
 This provider is more analogous to HashiCorp’s _utility_ providers such as [local], [external], and [archive].